nettymaza/nettymaza.github.io/_posts/2017-09-14-cli_data_gem_project.markdown

 **Success!!**

 Final results were a list of beautifully displayed items from my chosen category.
-I must say I will never visit https://canopy.co/ and fondly look at their products with eager eyes.
+I must say I will never visit canopy.co and fondly look at their products with eager eyes.
 But I learned so so much, I hope this helps someone in the future.
 Now on to finish the details of my project so I get this sucker in by the end of the week.